wp-plugins/book-review/readme.txt

 6. Google Search Result

 == Changelog ==

+= 2.2.0 =
+* New: Add ability to select post types to show book information for.
+* Tweak: Remove Release Date Format field.
+Format is now controlled via the Date Format field in Settings > General.

 = 2.1.14 =
 * New: Add Country dropdown to Advanced tab of Book Review settings.